WolframResearch/WolframClientForPython/docs/intro.rst

     CloudConnect["MyWolframID", "myPassword"]

-Create an :wl:`APIFunction` that takes a list of values (:wl:`RepeatingElement`) and returns the result of :wl:`MinMax` applied to it, in the JSON format:
+Create an :wl:`APIFunction` that takes an integer and returns its squared value:

 .. code-block :: wl

-    api = APIFunction[{"list" -> RepeatingElement[Expression]},
+    api = APIFunction[{"x" -> "Integer"},
-        MinMax[#list] &,
-        "JSON"
+        #x^2 &
     ]

 .. note::
     By default, :wl:`APIFunction` formats output as string :wl:`InputForm` which is not always suited for interoperability with Python.
-When possible JSON is preferable and :wl:`WXF` is a versatile option.
+For better inter-operability JSON is preferable. :wl:`WXF` is an other versatile option.

-Deploy the API as a cloud object named `api/private/minmax`:
+Deploy the API as a cloud object named `api/private/xsquared`:

 .. code-block :: wl

-    CloudDeploy[api, CloudObject["api/private/minmax"]]
+    CloudDeploy[api, CloudObject["api/private/xsquared"]]

 The API was deployed with default permissions, and as such is a private :wl:`CloudObject` only usable by its owner.